Inedo/inedo-docs/BuildMaster/builds/external-systems/teamcity.md

 ## Deploying TeamCity Artifacts {#deployment data-title="Deploying TeamCity Artifacts"}

-Once an artifact is captured via the optional queuing followed by "import" operations in a build plan, future stages simply need to use the `Deploy-Artifact` operation to deploy to any number of servers or targets.
+Once an artifact is captured via the optional queuing followed by "import" operations in a build plan, future stages simply need to use the `Deploy-Artifact` operation to deploy to any number of servers or targets.Remember, this isn’t the same thing as deploying to production.
+“Deploy” in this case refers to sending the operation to the intended target.

 ## Self-Service TeamCity Builds {#self-service data-title="Self-Service Builds"}